Just a Girl: Chart performance

-"Just a Girl" did not enter the RPM singles chart in Canada, but reached the Top Rock/Alternative Tracks chart, where it debuted at number 28 and reached a peak of number 25 the following week.
+"Just a Girl" did not enter the RPM 100 Hit Tracks chart in Canada but reached the Alternative 30 chart, where it debuted at number 28 and reached a peak of number 25 the following week.
 In Australia, the song peaked at number three on the ARIA Singles Chart, becoming No Doubt's first of six top ten entries.
 It was present within the top ten of the chart for 11 consecutive weeks.
 On the 1996 year-end chart in Australia, "Just a Girl" was ranked as the 22nd most-successful song of the year.
 The single also received a Platinum certification that same year for physical single shipments of 70,000 copies.
 In New Zealand, "Just a Girl" peaked at number nine and was 1996's 25th best-selling single.

 In the United Kingdom, "Just a Girl" debuted at number 38 on the issue dated October 26, 1996.
 It dropped to number 61 the following week and departed from the chart the week afterwards.
 "Just a Girl" gave No Doubt their first top 40 entry in the United Kingdom.
 Following a wave of CD singles for the re-release of "Just a Girl" in 1997, the single entered the singles chart as a separate, new entry at number three on the issue dated July 5, 1997.
 It became No Doubt's second top ten single, following "Don't Speak" which topped the charts in the February of the same year.
 According to the Official Charts Company, "Just a Girl" was No Doubt's second-best selling single with 150,000 copies sold since "Don't Speak" sold 830,000 copies in 1997.
 As of March 2016, the single has sold 222,000 copies in the United Kingdom, remaining No Doubt's second-biggest and Gwen Stefani's fifth-biggest selling single combined.
 The song entered Billboard's European Hot 100 Singles chart, where it reached a peak at number 77 in November 1996.
 "Just a Girl" also reached the top ten in Ireland and Norway.